What is aspect-oriented programming?

 Aspects are like custom attributes that alter the way your code executes, e.g., by adding caching, exception handling, or immutability.
 Aspects work like templates that you can apply to hand-written code.
 They must be applied to a declaration—typically a method, property, or class.

-Additionally, to advising the code, some aspect frameworks enable you to analyze source code and report errors and warnings.
+In addition to advising the code, good aspect frameworks enable you to analyze source code and report errors and warnings.

 Several targeting mechanisms to apply aspects to source code, including: